Diversity & Inclusivity matters in UX/UI – Key factors to design a great product

 Most people probably have a clue of what diversity and inclusiveness mean.
 But how do we apply them to tech and design?
 Focusing on diversity issues, the biggest concern seems to be building gender inclusive teams, but also empowering ethnic representation and welcoming a variety of roles and backgrounds.
 Aligned with this, being inclusive means considering as many people’s needs and abilities as possible during the design process, in order to build a product usable by the widest range of people.

-Here at Social Coin, we’re not only aware of these topics and guidelines, but also make them the pillars of our product and practices.
+Here at Citibeats, we’re not only aware of these topics and guidelines, but also make them the pillars of our product and practices.
 Not just because they’re trending and good for the business, but because they’re key to design a great product!
-See below 4 ways in which we apply them to our product Citibeats.
+See below four ways in which we apply them to our product.

 2. Involve the whole team

-At Social Coin, we are lucky to have a diverse team made up of people from totally different backgrounds and with a set of experiences that makes each one of us unique.
-Consequently, when designing Citibeats we try to listen and collect all these different voices and implicate all of them in the process.
+At Citibeats, we are lucky to have a diverse team made up of people from totally different backgrounds and with a set of experiences that makes each one of us unique.
+Consequently, when designing our product we try to listen and collect all these different voices and implicate all of them in the process.
 After all, we have the shared responsibility of making Citibeats great.
 The broader the range of people we involve, the more we learn, and the richer the product will be.